maheshyaddanapudi/conductor-quartz-workflow-scheduler-bundle/README.md

  • To start the scheduler with embedded mariadb4j as persistence, use Maven run.
 To use a permanent Port for mariadb4j or persistent dataDir, please uncomment and provide corresponding details in application.yml
-To use external mysql database aa persistence unit, please change db=mysql and provide the DB url and driver class accordingly.
+To use external mysql database as persistence unit, please change db=mysql and provide the DB url and driver class accordingly.
 The properties are already pasted , commented in application.yml file.

 Also an important property to be configured in application.yml is conductor.server.api.endpoint , which internally is used to trigger the workflows through rest API call.

 cd conductor-quartz-workflow-scheduler

 mvn spring-boot:run

 In case, you would like to package the jar first and then run.

 mvn install

 cd target

 java -jar conductor-quartz-workflow-scheduler-0.0.1-SNAPSHOT.jar

 To access the Swagger UI, please use the url sample below for reference.